Algonquin, Illinois: Other industries

+Commerce

 The village of Algonquin is a center for shopping activities, both regionally and locally.
 Most of the village's retail is confined to Randall Road and, to a lesser extent, Algonquin Road.

 Randall Road Corridor

 The Randall Road corridor is a regional shopping, dining, and entertainment corridor that is home to a variety of shopping centers.
 The retail corridor also extends partially into nearby Lake in the Hills and Carpentersville.
 In addition to serving the needs of the local western Algonquin area, the corridor also functions as a major destination retail area serving a vast region that includes most of McHenry and northern Kane Counties.

 East Algonquin Road Corridor

 The East Algonquin Road retail corridor is primarily a neighborhood retail area that serves the general needs of eastern Algonquin and also portions of nearby Carpentersville and Barrington.
 The area is centered on Algonquin's first shopping center, Algonquin Town Center, which was constructed in the late 1980s.

-Major retailers along the corridor include Dollar Tree, Goodwill Industries, Jewel-Osco, and Walgreens.
-Restaurants include Donkey Inn Bar and Grill, McDonald's, Subway, China Dragon, Jimmy John's, Starbucks, Chubby's Gyros, Gourmet House, and Antigua Mexican Grill.
-Auto-related uses include Merlin Muffler, Super Wash, Goodyear Tires, Francen & Son, Marathon, and Phillips 66.
-The corridor also includes fitness centers Snap Fitness and Pro Fitness.
-Chase Bank, First Merit Bank, Algonquin State Bank, and Stop & Store Self Storage are also present along the corridor.